evannetwork/evannetwork.github.io/dapps/angular/task.md

 The project setup will explain how to integrate an existing Angular application into the existing evan.network structure.

-If you focus on functional implementations of blockchain interactions and less on Angular, you can skip the first chapter by copying the SRC folder from [dapps/task-todomvc-integrated/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task-todomvc-integrated) to the [dapps/task/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task) folder.
+If you focus on functional implementations of blockchain interactions and less on Angular, you can skip the first chapter by copying the src folder from [dapps/task-todomvc-integrated/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task-todomvc-integrated) to the [dapps/task/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task) folder.

 # 1. Seed project
 So, where do we start?

 In the [Angular - Hello World](/dapps/angular/hello-world), it was already shown how evan.network apps are structured and how they are built and deployed.
-We will now integrate the TodoMVC example into this project structure.
+We will now integrate the `TodoMVC` example into this project structure.

 To provide a smarter inital point for you, a seed project already exists within the ƉApps folder.
-By having a look into the "dapps/task" folder, you will find a clear project with all configurations you will need.
+By having a look into the " `dapps/task` folder, you will find a clear project with all configurations you will need.
 It is nearly the same as the 'Hello World' sample, but without any components or services.
 This application is ready to use and you can already start it.
 Open two command lines and start the development environment:

 ```sh
 npm run serve